Process-Analytics-Group/BPM2023-PM_on_Sensor_Data/README.md

 - Match the discovered clusters by both the vanilla k-means and the som-algorithm to the raw data input

 ### Step 4: d_ProcessDiscovery
+Process Discovery
+- create a directly follows graph of the process using the visualization tool "graphviz"